MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

 type        = ["posts", "post"] series      = ["My Homelab"]

-title = "Linkerd Multi-cluster Without a Public IP" description = "Linkerd Multi-cluster communication is a great feature, but using it in scenarios where at least one cluster does not have a public IP address can be tricky.
-In this article, I'll cover how I tackled this issue in my homelab." slug = "linkerd-multicluster-without-a-public-ip"
+title = "Linkerd Multi-cluster Without a Public IP Address" slug = "linkerd-multicluster-without-a-public-ip-addr" description = """
+Linkerd multi-cluster communication is a great feature, but using it in \
+scenarios where at least one cluster does not have a public IP address can be \
+tricky.
+In this article, I'll cover how I tackled this issue in my homelab. \
+"""

+keywords = [
-keywords = ["Homelab", "Kubernetes", "K8s", "Linkerd", "Multi-cluster"]
+  "Homelab", "Kubernetes", "K8s", "Linkerd", "Multi-cluster", "Inlets" ]
 +++

-Recently, I've set up [Linkerd][linkerd] in my homelab.
-One of the features I was really interested in was [Multi-cluster communication][multi-cluster].
+Recently, I've set up [Linkerd][linkerd] in my [homelab][homelab].
+One of the features I was really interested in was [multi-cluster communication][multi-cluster].
 This allows you to mirror services between clusters.
 Meaning, apps in one cluster can communicate with services in another cluster, as if they were in the same cluster.

 Once you have Linkerd set up, it's pretty easy to set up multi-cluster under ideal conditions.
 However, many problems arise if one of the clusters does not